TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-hardware-nodereboot-cpu-bugcheck-noend.md

 <!--rcaDescription-->
 ### **Root Cause**
-> The Host Node where the VM was running encountered a **CPU Error** on the physical node where the virtual machine was hosted.
+> The Host Node where the VM was running encountered a CPU error on the physical node where the virtual machine was hosted.
 >

 <!--resolutionDetails-->